HNLMS Java (1921): Sinking

 Japanese heavy cruiser Nachi days after she torpedoed Java with devastating effect.

 During the night of 26 February, the cruisers were temporarily followed by Japanese floatplanes, which gave the enemy an understanding of the fleet's route.
 Unaware, the Allied cruisers passed near the invasion force but were ambushed by the Japanese heavy cruisers Haguro and Nachi.
 Under cover of darkness, the Japanese closed to 9,000 yd undetected and fired a spread of torpedoes followed by a renewed gun duel.
 Javas crew, exhausted and low on ammunition, did not shoot back at such a long range.

 When the torpedoes were detected, the fleet took evasive action.
 Java, at the end of the battle line, did not turn in time and was struck by a torpedo from Nachi near her magazine at 11:36 PM.
-The older ship, which lacked modern protections, was obliterated in the following explosion.
+The older ship, which lacked modern protections, was obliterated in the ensuing explosion.
 The rear-most gun and 100 ft of her stern was blown off in an explosion so large it was felt onboard other ships in formation.
 Damage control was hopeless and the engine room began to flood.
 The order to abandon ship was given by captain Philippus van Straelen.
 Crews were initially calm, but they struggled to access the ship's life vests.
 The vests were kept locked in a compartment with one hatch, and a mob formed when sailors struggled to pass each other to reach the compartment.
 The ship sank in 15 minutes, which left little time to deploy lifeboats.
 Crew members jumped ship and clung onto anything thrown overboard.
 There were only 19 survivors from her complement of 525 sailors.